ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

   }
 }
 ```
 Let us consider this application in details.
 We use a standard library with the **Keyboard** name here.
-This library allows us to send keystrokes to the connected computer.
+This library allows us to send keystrokes to the connected computer via [**HID**](https://en.wikipedia.org/wiki/Human_interface_device) protocol.
 We include the `Keyboard.h` header at the first line of the application.
 The `Keyboard_` class is defined in this header and the `Keyboard` global object is created.
-We should use the `Keyboard` object to access features of the library.
+The `Keyboard` object provides an access to features of the library.

 There are two functions with `setup` and `loop` names in our application.
-When you compile your Arduino application, the IDE adds the default `main` function implicitly.
+When you compile any Arduino application, the IDE adds the default `main` function implicitly.
 This `main` function calls the `setup` function once at startup.
 Then the `loop` function is called repeatedly.
 [Signatures](http://stackoverflow.com/questions/2322736/what-is-the-difference-between-function-declaration-and-signature) of both `setup` and `loop` functions are predefined and you cannot change them.

 We initialize both `Serial` and `Keyboard` objects in the `setup` function.
 The baud rate parameter, which equals to 9600 bit/s, is passed to the [`begin`](https://www.arduino.cc/en/Serial/Begin) method of the `Serial` object.
-This parameter defines the data transfer rate between the Arduino board and connected computer.
+This parameter defines the data transfer rate between the Arduino board and the connected computer.
 The [`begin`](https://www.arduino.cc/en/Reference/KeyboardBegin) method of the `Keyboard` object does not have any input parameters.
 Now the serial communication and the keyboard emulation are ready to work.

 There are three actions in the `loop` function:

 1. Check if the data was received via the serial port with the [`available`](https://www.arduino.cc/en/Serial/Available) method of the `Serial` object.
 This method returns the number of received bytes.

 2. Read one received byte by the [`read`](https://www.arduino.cc/en/Serial/Read) method of the `Serial` object.
-This byte defines an ASCII code of the key, which should be emulated.
+This byte defines an ASCII code of the key, which should be simulated.

 3. Send a keystroke action to the connected computer with the [`write`](https://www.arduino.cc/en/Reference/KeyboardWrite) method of the `Keyboard` object.

-You can press the *Ctrl+U* hotkey to compile and upload the `keyboard.ino` application to the Arduino board.
+You should press the *Ctrl+U* hotkey in Arduino IDE to compile and upload the `keyboard.ino` application to the Arduino board.

 Now we have the Arduino board, which emulates the keyboard.
 Next step is to implement an AutoIt script to control this board via the serial port.
 This control script uses CommAPI wrappers.
-You should download all CommAPI files and copy them to the directory with the control script.
+You should download all CommAPI files and copy them to script's directory.

 This is a list of necessary CommAPI files: